 Unlike many topical creams and salves, transdermal patches deliver cannabinoids straight into the bloodstream.
-As a result, strain-specific, THC and CBD patches can produce psychoactive effects more efficiently than smoking and without the negative side effects, meaning a 10mg patch could produce a much stronger effect than a 10mg edible.
+As a result, strain-specific THC and CBD patches can produce psychoactive effects more efficiently than smoking or eating an edible.
+That means a 10mg patch could produce a much stronger effect than a 10mg edible.

-Additionally, transdermal patches are long lasting—up to 8-12 hours—offering a discrete and steady stream of cannabinoids when you don’t have the time or space you need to stop for a smoke.
+Additionally, transdermal patches are long lasting—up to 8-12 hours—offering a discreet and steady stream of cannabinoids when you don’t have the time or space you need to stop for a smoke.

 Remember, driving under the influence of marijuana is illegal in the state of Colorado and can put yourself and others at risk.

-While we carry a variety of strains, concentrates and edibles, inventory and stock levels fluctuate from week to week and month to month, including on Chong’s Choice products.
-Check our menu and follow us on Facebook and Twitter for an up-to-date list of edibles, concentrates and buds available now.
+While we carry a variety of strains, concentrates and edibles, inventory and stock levels fluctuate from week to week.
+Check our menu and follow us on Instagram for an up-to-date list of edibles, concentrates and buds available now.